-By mid 2022, the number of people worldwide forced to flee conflict, violence, human rights violations and persecution has reached an all-time high, propelled by the war in Ukraine, and by fighting in Ethiopia, Burkina Faso, Myanmar, Nigeria, Afghanistan, the Democratic Republic of the Congo and elsewhere.
+The number of people worldwide forced to flee conflict, violence, human rights violations and persecution has reached an all-time high, propelled by the war in Ukraine, by fighting in Gaza, Sudan, Syria, Burkina Faso, Myanmar, and by insecurity in Venezuela, the Democratic Republic of the Congo and elsewhere.

 UNICEF also creates safe spaces for uprooted children to learn and play and to receive mental health and psychosocial support, whether they are staying in camps or informal settlements or in host communities.

-Here are some examples of how UNICEF is helping refugees from around the world.
+Here are some examples of how UNICEF is helping refugees around the world.

 Europe and Central Asia: UNICEF's response to the Ukrainian refugee emergency

-Nearly 8 million people have fled Ukraine since war escalated on Feb.
+Millions of people fled Ukraine when war escalated on Feb.
 24, 2022.
 Roughly 9 out of 10 of them are children and women.

-UNICEF is assisting children and families on the move at dozens of 'Blue Dot' centers jointly established along transit routes with UNHCR in close coordination with local authorities and other partners.
-These centers reach up to 1,000 people a day with education and psychosocial support, health care, safe water and hygiene supplies, protection and other services.
+UNICEF assisted children and families on the move at dozens of 'Blue Dot' centers jointly established along transit routes with UNHCR in close coordination with local authorities and other partners.
+These centers reached up to 1,000 people a day with education and psychosocial support, health care, safe water and hygiene supplies, protection and other services.

 Syrian Refugee Crisis: reaching vulnerable children living in Egypt, Iraq, Jordan, Lebanon and Turkey

 Refugees from Syria account for almost 1 in 5 refugees globally, with 6.8 million registered refugees — including 2.7 million children — living in Egypt, Iraq, Jordan, Lebanon and Türkiye.
 Syrian children born in 2011, when civil conflict began, are entering their teenage years.